SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 The Sumo Logic app for Azure Functions app uses the following log types:

-* Basic Metric
-* QueryStoreRuntimeStatisticsEvent
-* QueryStoreWaitStatisticsEvent
-* DatabaseWaitStatisticsEvent
-* BlockEvent
-* ErrorEvent
-* Insight
-* TimeoutEvent
-* Automated Tuning
+* FunctionApplicationLogs
-* SQL Security Audit
+* AppServiceAuthenticationLogs
-* Activity Logs
+* AllMetrics

 For Azure Functions, you can collect the following logs and metrics: